On 1 July 2010 New South Wales became the first Australian jurisdiction to enshrine Dial Before You Dig in law.

 Regulations have been introduced to support the changes in legislation.

-These Regulations are titled the Electricity Supply (General) Regulation 2001 and the Gas Supply (Safety and Network Management) Regulation 2013.
+These Regulations are the Electricity Supply (Safety and Network Management) Regulation 2014 and the Gas Supply (Safety and Network Management) Regulation 2013.

 Under the Regulations, Dial Before You Dig must be notified for-